30 Hours Childcare for parents

 Yes, you will need to be working at least 16 hours per week to apply but as long as your child is three this term you will be fine.

-My child turns three soon and will qualify for 15 hours free childcare.
+My child turns three in September and will qualify for 15 hours free childcare.
 My partner is currently in employment but I am not.
 I am claiming Personal Independence Payment (PIP) as I cannot work due to ill health.
 Will my child still qualify for 30 hours funding?

 Receiving a Personal Independence Payment (PIP) alone does not make a parent eligible for 30 hours of free childcare, as many PIP users can and do work.